cftan98/UniSwap_Clone/README.md

-# A copy of UniSwap using React (Frontend Only)
+# A copy of UniSwap using React (Frontend only just for fun)
-The project is currently under development localy
+DO NOT USE IT ON PURPOSE BECAUSE IT IS JUST FOR FUN!